 The percent complete method uses the general feelings of the resource or the project manager about how complete an assignment or task is.
 You are asking your resource to tell you what percentage of the work is complete.

-To enter this information choose the "Resource Usage" view > "Work Table" ("View" toolbar icon) and add your values in the "(%) Work Complete" field.
+To enter this information choose the "Resource Usage" view in iTaskX Pro ("Resource Sheet" view in iTaskX Standard) > "Work Table" ("View" toolbar icon) and add your values in the "(%) Work Complete" field.

 Actual work